muratk5n/thirdwave/en/README.md

 Constant drama.
 Were there aides, passing papers to eachother in the hallway?

-WaPo: "[2014, The honorary chairman of the U.S. bid for the 2022 tournament] Bill Clinton reportedly smashed a mirror after hearing Qatar won the 2022 World Cup bid [in 2010]'
+WaPo: "[The honorary chairman of the U.S. bid for the 2022 tournament] Bill Clinton reportedly smashed a mirror after hearing Qatar won the 2022 World Cup bid [in 2010]'

 ---